ithailevi/expert/README.md

     swim = Concept.create({id:"swim"}),
 ```

-Expert.js comes with 2 predefined relations: isa and example.
+Expert.js comes with 2 predefined relations: "isa" and "example".
 You
-can use isa to express abstraction hierarchies of Concepts.
+can use an "isa" relation to express abstraction hierarchies of Concepts.
 In this
-example we will use isa to indicate that a dog, a cat and a mouse
+example we will use it to indicate that a dog, a cat, a whale and a mouse
 are kinds of mammal.

 ```javascript
     isa = domain.isa,
     example = domain.example,
 ```

+The "example" relation is the inverse relation of "isa".
+Inverse relations
+maintain a back link between related concepts.
+This will allow you to
+query relations from an inverse direction in the semantic network.

 You can define as many relation types as you wish.
 Relations
 allow you to introduce facts to your network of Concepts.
 Relations can also have unique identifiers.
 If you use an
 identifier that is also a valid JavaScript function name,
 Expert.js will create a method for your Domain's Concept
-prototype - for syntactic sugar - as seen in this example.
+prototype - for syntactic sugar.

 ```javascript
     has = Relation.create({id:"has"}),